 Walking in the Footsteps of Our Foremothers - YWCA Fort Canning Lodge

-The Young Women’s Christian Association was founded in 1875 by British missionary Sophia Cooke to provide education and a support group for women.
+The Young Women’s Christian Association was founded in 1875 by British missionary Sophia Cooke to provide education and a support group for women and girls.

-Past presidents of YWCA include Julie Tan Eng Poh, founder of the first and only credit union for women in Singapore, and Checha Davies, preeminent women’s rights activist who ensured the completion of many of the association’s key projects.
+Past Presidents of YWCA included Mrs Julie Tan Eng Poh, founder of the first and only credit union for women in Singapore, and Mrs Checha Davies, a prominent women’s rights activist who ensured the completion of many of the association’s key projects.